Brightest Stars

 In India, Altair with its two flanking stars, Beta and Gamma (Tarazed and Alshain), in tradition represent the celestial footprints of the god Vishnu.

-Altair is separated from the similar looking (but brighter) star Vega in the constellation Lyra by the great starlit band of the Milky Way.
+Altair is separated from the similar looking (but brighter) star Vega in the constellation Lyra the Harp by the great starlit band of the Milky Way.
 In Asia, this hazy band across our sky is known as the Celestial River.
 One story common in China, Japan and Korea is of a young herdsman (Altair) who falls in love with a celestial princess (Vega), who weaves the fabric of heaven.

 The princess became so enamored of the herdsman that she neglects her weaving duties.
 This act enrages the princess’s father, the Celestial Emperor, who decrees that the herdsman must stay away from his daughter, on the opposite side of the River.
 The Emperor finally listened to the princess’s pleas, however, and allowed the herdsman to cross the Celestial River once per year, on the seventh day of the seventh month.